The Best Way to Cure Smelly Feet

-In another article here on Manscipated, we pointed out that there are two different types of sweat glands, exocrine and apocrine, and it is the apocrine glands which secrete out a thicker body fluid which, when it makes contact on the surface of our skin, often produces a foul odor.
+In another article here on Manscipated, I pointed out that there are two different types of sweat glands, exocrine and apocrine, and it is the apocrine glands which secrete out a thicker body fluid which, when it makes contact on the surface of our skin, often produces a foul odor.

 So, you may be thinking that, just like your armpits and genital region, the problem must be the type of sweat gland.

 The sweat glands on your feet are exocrine, similar to the sweat glands everywhere else on your body (save your armpits and genital region).